-Cross-border insolvency and the Golden Thread - the latest case and its appeal02 May 2013
+Cross-border insolvency and the Golden Thread - the latest case and its appeal

 The Golden Thread has been referred to in several recent cases, including by the English Supreme Court in the well known case of Rubin v.
 Eurofinance SA; New Cap Reinsurance Corp Limited v.
 Grant UK SC 46.
 This case examined the effect of enforcement of foreign insolvency avoidance procedures on liabilities of home-based defendants and turned on whether they had submitted to the foreign court proceedings or insolvency process.